Closer to the Truth

 "Woman's World" was released as the lead single from Closer to the Truth on June 18, 2013, in the United States and Canada, and peaked at number one on the US Billboard Hot Dance Club Songs.
 The second single, "I Hope You Find It", was released on October 4, 2013, and charted strongly in several European national record charts.
 It was followed by singles "Take It Like a Man" and "I Walk Alone", both peaking at number two on the US Billboard Hot Dance Club Songs.
 Cher promoted Closer to the Truth with several television appearances and performances worldwide.
-She garnered widespread media attention when she declined the invitation to perform at the 2014 Winter Olympics because of Russia's anti-LGBT sentiments.
+She garnered widespread media attention when declined the invitation to perform at the 2014 Winter Olympics because of Russia's anti-LGBT sentiments.
 Later, Cher embarked on her sixth concert tour titled the Dressed to Kill Tour on March 22, 2014.

+On March 30, 2024, it was announced by Dion Singer via Instagram that Closer to the Truth would be re-released on vinyl on June 28, 2024.
+It was also announced that “Will You Wait for Me” would be included on the digital super deluxe edition of the album.
+On May 13, 2024, at midnight, the super deluxe edition of Closer to the Truth was unexpectedly released to all streaming services.

 Background and recording

 Cher's last album, 2001's Living Proof, was supported by her record-breaking world tour, which ended in 2005.
 After a three-year hiatus, she began a Las Vegas residency and it was then that discussions of a new album began.
 In December 2008, she was said to be planning a record of 1960s covers, but in 2010 instead turned her attention to a movie comeback in Burlesque.
 For the film, she recorded two songs, "Welcome to Burlesque" and "You Haven't Seen the Last of Me".
 During promotion for Burlesque, Cher confirmed she was working on a new album in Nashville.
 The project's genre was described as southern rock and even country.
 However, after the success of "You Haven't Seen the Last of Me" on the US Hot Dance Club Songs chart (her seventh number one on that chart), the musical direction of the album changed to dance-oriented pop.

 Cher collaborated with Diane Warren, Timbaland, Mark Taylor (who produced her 1998 hit, "Believe") and Kuk Harrell in putting the album together.
 In 2011, she recorded Lady Gaga's unreleased song, "The Greatest Thing", which was turned into a duet with Gaga and was produced by RedOne.
 Originally expected for release in September 2011, the song was eventually dropped from the album.
 A rough demo of the song was leaked on August 13, 2013.